 Heather started her FDA career as a biologist in the Bureau of Medical Devices.
-In 1980, she joined the newly organized CDRH Premarket Application (PMA) staff.
-For the next 7 years, she coordinated the administrative, scientific, and regulatory review of PMAs, as well as product development protocols and associated submissions.
+In 1980, she joined the newly organized CDRH Premarket Application (PMA) Staff.
+For the next 7 years, she coordinated the administrative, scientific, and regulatory review of PMAs, as well as product development protocols, master files and associated submissions.

 In 1987, Heather joined the 510(k) Section of CDRH’s Program Operations Staff.
-In this role, she served as a Consumer Safety Officer and was a key contact for CDRH and FDA on 510(k) matters.
-Heather held this position until 1992, when she became Director of the 510(k) staff.
+In this role, she served as a Consumer Safety Officer and was a key contact for CDRH and within FDA on 510(k) matters.
+Heather held this position until 1992, when she became Director of the 510(k) Staff.

-Heather’s accomplishments include drafting guidance documents and regulations on the 510(k) Program, training FDA staff and other stakeholders as well as assisting in the implementation of the Medical Device User Fee Modernization Act and the Food and Drug Administration Modernization Act and the Safe Medical Devices Act.
+Heather’s accomplishments include drafting guidance documents and regulations on the 510(k) Program, training FDA staff and other stakeholders as well as assisting in the implementation of the Medical Device User Fee Modernization Act, the Food and Drug Administration Modernization Act and the Safe Medical Devices Act.

 Heather’s extensive experience at CDRH—specifically her pivotal role in developing the 510(k) Program—enabled her to become one of the nation’s leading 510(k) experts.
 Since its inception in 1976, more than 150,000 510(k)s for devices have been reviewed for a determination regarding substantial equivalence via the program.

 Heather has represented and spoken on behalf of CDRH in multiple forums, including national conferences, FDA advisory committee meetings, and international symposiums.
 Her published work includes numerous guidance and regulatory documents.
 She has also worked collaboratively with the Center for Medicare and Medicaid Services and other regulatory agencies.

-Heather holds a B.S. in Biology from Pfeiffer College in Misenhelmer, N.C
+Heather holds a B.S. in Biology from Pfeiffer College in Misenheimer, N.C.